Natalie Bauer-Lechner: Biography

-Bauer-Lechner was the eldest child of five children (four girls and a boy) born to the Viennese bookshop owner and publisher Rudolf Lechner (1822–1895) and his wife Julie, née von Winiwarter (1831–1905).
+Bauer-Lechner was the eldest of five children (four girls and a boy) born to the Viennese bookshop owner and publisher Rudolf Lechner (1822–1895) and his wife Julie, née von Winiwarter (1831–1905).
 She was educated privately, and from 1866 to 1872 she and her sister Ellen (28 July 1859 – 24 March 1940) studied at the Vienna Conservatory.
-Both sisters graduated on 25 July 1872 with a second prize (cf. Neue Freie Presse, Vienna, 28 July 1872, p.
+Both sisters completed their studies on 25 July 1872 with second prize (cf. Neue Freie Presse, Vienna, 28 July 1872, p.
 7).
 Natalie was only 14 years old.
-In light of what happened three years later (her sudden marriage and becoming the stepmother of three children) it is difficult to see how she would find time to take part in the orchestral rehearsals at the Conservatoire during Mahler's student years from 1875 to 1878, as Bauer-Lechner later claims in her memoirs on Mahler.
+In view of what occurred three years later (her sudden marriage and becoming the stepmother of three children), it is difficult to see how she would find time to take part in the orchestral rehearsals at the Conservatoire during Mahler's student years from 1875 to 1878, as Bauer-Lechner later claims in her memoirs on Mahler.
 However, from various press notices in the Viennese dailies it was clearly her sister Ellen (or Helene) who frequently appeared on such occasions, and also in chamber music concerts with director Joseph Hellmesberger Sr. In 1910 Ellen Schlenk-Lechner formed her own short-lived string quartet with three males.
-Already in 1883 she had published a Polonaise in D Major Op.
+In 1883, she had already published a Polonaise in D Major Op.
 1, for violin and piano.

 Marriage and divorce

-Most surprisingly and inexplicably, Natalie, only 17½ years old, married in Vienna on 27 December 1875 the 39-year-old widower, Professor, Dr. ph.
-Alexander Bauer (1836–1921), whose first wife (Emilie, born Russell) had died from pneumonia on 22 March 1874, only one day after she had given birth to her third daughter (cf. Wiener Zeitung, 26 March 1874, p.
+Most surprisingly and inexplicably, Natalie, only 17½ years old, married the 39-year-old widowed professor Dr. ph.
+Alexander Bauer (1836–1921) on 27 December 1875 in Vienna.
+His first wife Emilie (née Russell) had died from pneumonia on 22 March 1874, only one day after she had given birth to her third daughter (cf. Wiener Zeitung, 26 March 1874, p.
 8).
-The two other children were eleven and eight years old, respectively.
-It has therefore been speculated by Danish Mahler-scholar, Knud Martner, that the last-born daughter, christened in a Protestant church (though both parents were Catholics), on 7 April 1874 and named Minnie Emilie Forster Bauer (she died on 31 July 1956), was in fact the illegitimate child of young Natalie.
-(By comparing photographs of Bauer-Lechner and the young Minnie Bauer, their features look strikingly similar, and she looks quite different from her two older sisters.)
+The two other children were eleven and eight years old respectively.
+It has therefore been speculated by the Danish Mahler scholar Knud Martner that the last-born daughter, christened in a Protestant church (though both parents were Catholics) on 7 April 1874 and named Minnie Emilie Forster Bauer (she died on 31 July 1956), was in fact the illegitimate child of young Natalie.
+By comparing photographs of Bauer-Lechner and the young Minnie Bauer, their features look strikingly similar, and she looks quite different from her two elder sisters.

 Her marriage, however, childless as it appears to have been, was dissolved ten years later, on 19 June 1885.
 Nothing is known about Bauer-Lechner's life between 1885 and 1890.
-Apparently she did not take an active part in the Viennese musical life during this period, at least not according to the daily newspapers.
-Not even her whereabouts is known.
+Apparently she did not take an active part in the Viennese musical scene during this period, at least not according to the daily newspapers.
+Not even her whereabouts are known.